Reviewing Aphria (APHA) & Its Competitors

 |2.33

-Aphria currently has a consensus target price of $15.50, suggesting a potential upside of 154.10%.
-As a group, “Medicinals & botanicals” companies have a potential upside of 87.68%.
-Given Aphria’s stronger consensus rating and higher probable upside, analysts clearly believe Aphria is more favorable than its competitors.
+Aphria currently has a consensus target price of $9.88, indicating a potential upside of 112.37%.
+As a group, “Medicinals & botanicals” companies have a potential upside of 97.53%.
+Given Aphria’s stronger consensus rating and higher possible upside, equities research analysts plainly believe Aphria is more favorable than its competitors.

 Summary